Skip to main content

 Course No. AYP 404

-This course will review commonly used tools in allopathic medicine and common allopathic diagnostic and therapeutic approaches for cardiovascular, endocrine, infectious and gastrointestinal disease including lab analysis, imaging, pharmaceuticals, and surgery.
-The course will also examine the relationship between Ayurveda and allopathy as systems, exploring ways to work collaboratively.
-Basic principles of Functional Medicine and how it can complement Ayurveda will also be explored.
+This course includes medical research, terminology and common drug, herb, vitamin interactions.
+Diagnostic tools in allopathic medicine and medical approaches for cardiovascular, women’s health, infectious disease and mental health including lab analysis, imaging, pharmaceuticals, and surgery.
+The course will also examine the relationship between Ayurveda and allopathy, exploring ways to work collaboratively.

 Srotamsi 1: Mahavaha, Pranavaha, Rasavaha & Jwara